slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On autonomy

 <!--
-> *"I’m a warrior, so that my son may be a merchant, so that his son may be a poet."  -- John Quincy Adams*
+> *"I’m a warrior, so that my son may be a merchant, so that his son may be a poet."  -- John Quincy Adams [1767]*
+> *"Whenever you think or you believe or you know, you’re a lot of other people: but the moment you feel, you’re nobody-but-yourself."  -- E.E.
+Cummings [1894]*

 - Bees don’t waste their time explaining to flies that flowers taste better than shit.
 - Cutting off people who drained my energy.
 Reading more than I scrolled.
 Lifting weights instead of lifting burdens that weren’t mine.
 Choosing discipline over dopamine.
 And realizing this harsh truth: You don’t need more time.
 You need fewer distractions.
 Do that early and your life levels up ruthlessly fast.